TheGreatJack/RNA-seq-demonstration/README.md

 ## RSEM gene count generation

-In this step RSEM with the aid of bowtie2 aligns the RNA-seq reads to the genome and then generates gene counts.
+In the next step RSEM with the aid of bowtie2 aligns the RNA-seq reads to the genome and then generates gene counts.
 This step is the most computationally intensive of the whole pipeline so it will take quite a while, patience is adviced.
 To do this step you can run the following command:

 ```
 bash 5-RSEM_run.sh
 ```
-This will create a "rsem_run" folder containing gene count results, in particular .genes.results files contain the data used in the next step:
+Thus creating a "rsem_run" folder containing gene count results, in particular .genes.results files contain the data used in the next step:

 ## DEseq2 differential expression detection